alinavancea/sequra/README.md

 * There should be more tests in some areas

 ## How you used AI tools, if applicable.
 We’d love to understand how you integrated it into your process

+I used AI since I started the challange for

+This is the link to conversation https://claude.ai/share/226f96bc-2f29-4290-94a3-ca9419df43ba

+- seting up the environment
+- name suggestions for classes
+- refactor
+- I tried using it for generating mermaid flow diagrams, https://claude.ai/share/a9db0111-b80c-4847-9f71-4eb913527800 wich I added here implementation_plan.md
+- I would have liked to continue using it for more refactoring and improvements, as well for the orders import